The Festival Cities Initiative

 There is no community without the arts.
 For whatever non-explainable reason...

 Festivals and cities are Siamese twins.
 The need to experience the arts and culture together, the need to assemble motivated societies – urban and regional communities alike – to join together in celebration of life and creativity.

 The European Festivals Association (EFA) is convinced about the importance of mayors and decision makers on the local level.
 We are equally convinced about the importance of the relation and collaboration between a city and its arts festivals.
-We also assume that a city together with its festivals has a task to fulfill for Europe since we believe in the creative power of art and culture to strengthen the possibilities and willingness of citizens to become active in the future development of Europe.
+We also assume in our long standing collaboration with 'A Soul for Europe' that a city together with its festivals has a task to fulfill for Europe since we believe in the creative power of art and culture to strengthen the possibilities and willingness of citizens to become active in the future development of Europe.

 There is a necessity for festival and cities to connect with each other in order to give its communities a temper, a spirit, a face, a soul.

 Meetings so far